 Youth, Democracy & the Entertainment Industries Comm.
-397SS UMass-Amherst, Fall 2020 download syllabus as PDF
+397SS UMass-Amherst, Spring 2021 download syllabus as PDF

 The entertainment industries (EI) target young people for their tremendous market force and cultural sway.
 How do the imperatives of market-driven media culture correspond with principles of democracy?
-This course will engage dialogue, reading, research, and writing interrogating the nexus, mapping the matrix between youth, the entertainment industries, and the play of democracy.
+This course will engage dialogue, reading, and writing interrogating the nexus, mapping the matrix, the articulations between youth, the entertainment industries, and the play of democracy.
 How do we make sense of and become active agents in its politics, representations, contestations, political economy, and utopian possibilities?

 Some goals and objectives:

 - Reflect on one’s personal relationship to the EIs and a sense of democratic agency.